LCAV/dsp-labs/docs/dft/implementation.md

 The `init()` function is similar to the one in the granular synthesis.
 In the `process()`, the beginning and the end are again very similar; but you should figure out where and how to call the `DFT_rescale` function on your grain.

 {% hint style="info" %}
 TASK 2: Complete the Python code below.
+You can also download it in the [repository](https://github.com/LCAV/dsp-labs/tree/master/scripts/dft).

 _Note: make sure that this file is saved in the same directory as_ `utils.py` _and_ `speech.wav`_._
 {% endhint %}